pcarbo/varbvs/README.md

 *Make note about including flag -DMATLAB_MEX_FILE when building MEX files.*

+*Make note here about including additional flags when building the MEX files .
+For example, I use -O3 -Os with gcc, and -O3 -Os -s when linking the object files using gcc.
+It is also important to activate the C99 standard; e.g. using -std=gnu99.*

 Start by running the script **example1.m**.
 This script demonstrates how the variational inference algorithm is used to compute posterior probabilities for a small linear regression example in which only a